ETHIOPIAN SUPER NATURAL IS OUT OF THIS WORLD

 We have Ethiopia to thank for coffee.
 It's the birthplace of the bean, which still grows wild there.
 Arabica coffee—the species that dominates global trade—is typically grown at higher altitudes, offering the most refined flavors in coffee.
 Although named for Arabia, where it was first traded, coffee was discovered in Ethiopia’s Kaffa region over 1,000 years ago.

 THE DISCOVERY OF A SUPER NATURAL

 The growing regions of Ethiopia are known for coffees that use the ‘washed’ processing method, but we’ve chosen to do things differently, with remarkable results.
-We were fortunate to be the first to import an extraordinary coffee from Ethiopia in 2005, processed using the ‘natural’ processing method.
+In 2005, we were fortunate to be the first to import an extraordinary coffee from Ethiopia that was processed using the ‘natural’ processing method.
 Sweet and full, Ethiopian Super Natural is memorable for being fragrantly fruity, with a whiff of white flower, a concentrated dose of dried blueberry, and a shot of candied citron.

 METICULOUS CARE BEGETS MAGNIFICENT FLAVOR

 ‘Natural’ processed coffee begins with hand-selected ripe coffee cherry, carefully laid in a single layer to be dried in the East African sun.
 The prolonged contact between bean and cherry in natural coffees imparts the incredible wild and fruity flavor that is so distinctive and apparent as you sniff the heady aroma of sweet blueberries.